agrafix/Spock/README.md

 # Notes

 Since version 0.7.0.0 Spock supports typesafe routing.
 If you wish to continue using the untyped version of Spock you can Use `Web.Spock.Simple`.
+The implementation of the routing is implemented in a separate haskell package called `reroute`.

 Since version 0.5.0.0 Spock is no longer built on top of scotty.
 The design and interface is still influenced by scotty, but the internal